Denominators in cluster algebras of affine type

 We remark that representation-theoretic expressions for denominators of cluster variables for an arbitrary initial seed were given in~\cite{ccs1} for type $A$ and for any simply-laced Dynkin quiver in~\cite{ccs2,reitentodorov}.
 In the general case, for an initial seed with acyclic exchange quiver, it was shown in~\cite{bmrt,ck2} that denominators of cluster variables are given by dimension vectors (see the next section for more details).
 The general case for an arbitrary initial seed was studied in~\cite{bmr2}.
 In particular, it was shown that for an affine cluster algebra, provided the cluster-tilting object corresponding to the initial seed contains no regular summand of maximal quasilength in its tube, the denominators of all cluster variables are given by dimension vectors.
 Cluster variables in affine cluster algebras of rank $2$ have been studied in~\cite{cz,mp,sz,zelevinsky}.
 The present article completes the denominator picture (for an arbitrary initial seed), in terms of dimension vectors, for affine (coefficient-free) cluster algebras.

-In~\cite[5.6]{fk} it is shown that for any cluster category (and in fact in a wider context), the dimension vector of a module coincides with the corresponding \emph{$f$-vector} in the associated cluster algebra with principal coefficients.
+In~\cite[6.6]{fk} it is shown that for any cluster category (and in fact in a wider context), the dimension vector of a module coincides with the corresponding \emph{$f$-vector} in the associated cluster algebra with principal coefficients.
 See~\cite[Sec.
 6]{fk} for the definition of $f$-vectors.

 Thus our results determine when Conjecture 7.17 of~\cite{fz07} holds for affine cluster algebras.
 We also remark that in Theorem A, each exponent in the denominator is less than or equal to the corresponding entry in the dimension vector, in agreement with~\cite[5.8]{fk} and~\cite{dwz}.

-Representation-theoretic expressions for cluster variables have been widely studied; see for example~\cite{bkl,ck1,dupont,hubery,palu,xx1,xx2,xx3,zhu}.
+Representation-theoretic expressions for cluster variables have been widely studied; see for example~\cite{ck1,dupont,hubery,palu,xx1,xx2,xx3,zhu}.
 See in particular~\cite{bkl,dupont} for other aspects of cluster combinatorics associated with tubes, and see e.g.~\cite{musiker, parsons, propp, schiffler, st, yz} for related combinatorial constructions.

 In Section $1$, we recall some of the results described in the previous paragraph.
 In Section $2$, we recall some standard facts about tame hereditary algebras.
-In Section $3$, we show that, in order to prove Theorem A for every indecomposable object in $\C$ which is not regular it is sufficient to prove this holds for the summands of a single cluster-tilting object with no regular summands.
-In Section $4$, we study regular objects in the cluster category, and then in Section $5$ we prove the main theorem, and in Section $6$ we give a small example to illustrate it.
+In Section $3$, we study the transjective component of the cluster category, to prepare for the proof of Theorem A. In Section $4$, we study regular objects in the cluster category, and then in Section $5$ we prove the main theorem, and in Section $6$ we give a small example to illustrate it.